Social Anxiety? 3 Reasons to Try Group Therapy

 In group therapy, however, therapists witness social anxiety in action and can identify its causes and triggers.
-For example, the anxiety may be the result of as communication misinterpretations, negative projections, gender issues, or unresolved trauma.
+For example, the anxiety may be the result of communication misinterpretations, negative projections, gender issues, or unresolved trauma.
 Armed with this insight, group therapists can then intervene the moment anxiety appears and help the socially anxious person gain the skills to manage feelings, reduce distortions, and make healthier choices.

-Here’s three ways group therapy also helps reduce social anxiety:
+Here are three ways group therapy also helps reduce social anxiety:

-1. Group Disrupts Social Isolation
+1. Group Therapy Disrupts Social Isolation

 Group therapy ends social isolation by providing new, supportive relationships.
 Additionally, in group you'll discover that you are not alone, other people share your fears and concerns.
 As a result, you develop deeper compassion and empathy for your own and other people’s struggles.
 The group experience nurtures kinship and fosters social healing.

-2. Group Builds Social Skills
+2. Group Therapy Builds Social Skills

 Group provides you with a place to practice essential social skills, such as self-expression, boundary setting, conflict management, and progressive emotional communication.
 And here’s the best part: When your anxiety flares up, the group leader is there to help you manage it and build greater tolerance.

-3. Group Recreates Social Settings
+3. Group Therapy Recreates Social Settings

 Social anxiety requires a social treatment.
 Group therapy helps you better manage your fears by providing a safe, supportive social environment to process and understand the causes of your anxiety.